Kathleen Kauth (ice hockey): CWHL

 Kauth, together with players like Allyson Fox, Kim McCullough, and national team members Sami Jo Small and Jennifer Botterill, led the effort to establish the Canadian Women's Hockey League (CWHL).
 They collaborated with a group of volunteer business professionals, modeling the league after the National Lacrosse League.
 The CWHL took on the responsibility of covering expenses such as travel, ice rental, uniforms, and some equipment.

-Personal
+Personal life

 Kauth completed her pre-med studies at Brown University in 2001.
 She and her partner, four-time Canadian Olympian Jayna Hefford, are parents to two daughters and a son.
 Together, they have also been part of the coaching staff for the Toronto Lady Blues women's ice hockey team, working under head coach Vicky Sunohara.

 Kauth's father, Don, lost his life during the September 11 attacks while working at the World Trade Center.
 He was a bank analyst for Keefe, Bruyette & Woods, located on the 85th floor of the South Tower, which was the second tower hit by a plane on that day.